Rooted Moms

 Picture

-Memory Verse: “Being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”
-Philippians 1:6 (NIV)
+So wherever we sit today, let’s allow Him to wash over us with His love and grace, knowing that we can be confident “that he who began a good work in you will carry it on to completion until the day of Christ Jesus” (Phil.
+1:6).

 Picture